 For example, if you have 140 orders and 10 unique customers, your average purchase frequency will be 14.

-As all metrics are known, it’s time to calculate the average lifetime value.
+So as all metrics are known, it’s time to calculate the average lifetime value.

 Let’s say the average order value is $10.
 If the average customer purchased products 14 times, your LTV will be $140.